timotejroiko/discord.js-light/README.md

 Cons:

-* Most events are disabled, are handled differently or require additional handling (see non-standard behavior section)
+* Most events are either disabled, handled differently or require additional handling (see non-standard behavior section)
 * Presences, typing and guild member events are unavailable due to disabling guild subscriptions (see non-standard behavior section)
 * Some features have not been tested (ie: voice)